All Episodes

 What's going on?

-Okay, uh I'm really upset the fact that you have uh government officials that are going overseas and joining themselves on their vacation, yet you have employees, military personnel at Coast Guard out there without pay.
+Okay, I'm really upset at the fact that you have governor officials that are going overseas and enjoying themselves on their vacation, yet you have employees, military personnel like Coast Guard out there without pay.

-Well, no, actually the pres the president intervened as I understand it to personally to get the Coast Guard paid.
+Well, no, actually, the president intervened, as I understand it, personally to get the Coast Guard paid.

 That was one thing.

-Look, I I don't I don't want anybody that's furloughed to have tough economic conditions.
+Look, I don't want anybody that's furloughed to have tough economic conditions.

-I I my sources in Washington are saying that there is a bipartisan group that maybe as early as tomorrow will approach the president, uh, you know, an equal number of Republicans and Democrats and say we would like an opportunity to be able to do our job, which the president has been trying to get Congress to do.
+My sources in Washington are saying that there is a bipartisan group that maybe as early as tomorrow will approach the president, you know, an equal number of Republicans and Democrats and say, we would like an opportunity to be able to do our job, which the president has been trying to get Congress to do.

 I don't care which way it gets done.

-Yeah, but isn't there that kind of some kind of ethics committee that stops these these these chuckleheads from doing things like that?
+Yeah, but isn't there some kind of ethics committee that stopped these tripleheads from doing things like that?

-They know that people that are going out paychecks, yeah, they're gonna get paid.
+They know that people that are going out paychecks, yeah, they're going to get paid.

 I understand that.

-Well, look at look at what we saw over Christmas.
+Well, look at what we saw over Christmas.

 The president stayed in Washington.

-The president, I'm sure would have loved to have gone down uh and had a great time at Mar-a-Lago.
+The president, I'm sure, would have loved to have gone down and had a great time at Mar-a-Lago.

-But he stayed back and waiting for you know, even like tweeted uh here I am, Christmas Eve, all alone.
+But he stayed back and waiting for, you know, even like tweeted, here I am, Christmas Eve, all alone.

 I'm in the Oval Office.